herd-the-cats/ansible-role-dotfiles/README.md

 Role Variables
 --------------

-This role requires setting a valid git repo URL and vaulted key_vault attribute in the dotf_git_repo dict, as well as the desired folders to stow.
-The dotf_root_too boolean will also stow the selected folders for root using become.
+This role requires setting a valid git repo URL and vaulted key_vault attribute in the dotf_git_repo_default dict,
+as well as the desired folders to stow in stow_folder_list.
+If dotf_multi_user is true then any users listed in
+dotf_git_repo_users will be set up, optionally with individual repo, key, folder, etc. settings.

 License
 -------